minosg/picrypt/README.md

 const char *input = _USRST_UINPT_;
 ~~~~~

-The custom command line arguments will be inlcuded only and if only the Token
+The custom command line arguments will be included only and if only the Token
-has been matched to the hardcoded one.
+has been matched to the hard coded one.
 It is advised to check for NULL when
 parsing that information.

 ~~~~~